How much is professional liability insurance?

 Insurance companies provide insurance to manage risk, which you probably already know by now.
 But what you might not be aware of is that they will oftentimes reward policyholders for sharing risk, or working towards minimizing their risk.

-There are several ways to minimize your liabilities.
-Firstly, if you work with outside contractors, require them to have their own insurance policy, and ask to be listed on their policy as an additional insured.
+There are several ways to minimize your risk.
+Firstly, require outside contractors to have their own insurance policy, and ask to be listed on their policy as an additional insured.
 That way, if something happens, you’re not exposed.
 Instead of relying on your coverage, you’ll be able to benefit from theirs.

 Another way to minimize your risk, and ultimately your bill, is to avoid hiring uninsured subcontractors.
 If something happens to them while they are working for you, they can file a claim against you and your insurance.
-Filing claims impacts the cost of your policy, so be sure to have subcontractors carry their own insurance policy.
-That way, they can’t rely on yours.
+Filing claims impacts the cost of your policy, so be sure to ask subcontractors carry their own insurance policy.
+That way they can’t rely on yours.

 Complete a free online application with us in 10 minutes or less.
 With a single form, we compare professional liability rates with over 30 insurance providers to get you the best coverage at the right price.
 All estimates and advice are free.